 Stress is one of the most overlooked aspects of overall health, yet it can have profound effects on your body, thoughts, feelings, and behavior.
-This aspect is a perceived emotional feeling that literally translates into physical damage to your body.
-I just don’t think people give it the emphasis it deserves, because we can’t literally see it like food, exercise or sleep.
-Sure, you can “handle it” as in, you can survive with it, but you you certainly can’t thrive with chronic high level stress!
-If you want to look and feel better, this aspect needs to be addressed.
+Emotional stress is a perceived emotional feeling that can literally translate to negative physical impacts on the body.
+I don’t think we give chronic emotional stress, the emphasis it deserves.
+This might be because we can’t see it like food, exercise or sleep.
+Sure, you can “handle it” as in, you can survive with it, but you certainly can’t thrive with chronic high level stress.
+If you want to look and feel better, this topic should be addressed.

 Defining “stress” can be tricky, because it can be completely different from one person to the next (remember, it’s an emotional state that’s perceived).
 Stress comes in many forms and typically gets a bad rap, but it isn’t always a bad thing.
 When punctuated (not chronic) it acts as a great “get up and go” response.
-Without it, the human race wouldn’t have survived long!
-Stress causes physical changes like increased heart rate and blood sugar to help us “get away” from whatever threat there is.
+Without it, the human race wouldn’t have survived this long!
+Stress causes physical changes like increased heart rate and blood sugar, to help us “get away” from the threat.
 Although this response is necessary and good, it’s often put into overdrive by our nervous system.
 This means that we are perceiving things to be bigger stressors than they actually are, causing our brains and bodies to think we are constantly in danger.
 This cycle is what causes chronic stress, which can lead to some serious health consequences like increased risk of cardiovascular disease, diabetes, and depression, just to name a few.
-Chronic stress also impacts sleep, exercise performance and motivation, hormone balance, and blood sugar, which ALL in turn directly affect your energy and body composition/ weight!
+Chronic stress also impacts sleep quality and quantity, exercise performance and motivation, hormone balance, and blood sugar.

-This article focuses on dealing with emotional stress, however it’s important to note that there are many underlying “stressors” that effect the body the same way, but may not be perceived as “stressors.”
-Some examples of chronic stressors that aren’t emotional include:
+This article focuses on dealing with emotional stress, however it’s important to note that there are many underlying “stressors” that effect the body the same way, but may not be perceived as such.
+Some examples of chronic stressors that aren’t emotional, include:

 - Unstable blood sugar